Caeden117/Curved-UI-Utility/README.md

 ## Why?
 The idea for this project came from an effect from the Halo games, notibly *Halo 3* and *Halo: Reach*.

 In those games, your HUD in first person is curved inwards a bit, further driving the feeling that you are playing as a Spartan.
-When going into third person, the HUD animates and curves back out to its true flat appearance.
+When going into third person, the HUD animates into its true flat appearance.

 To get a better idea of what I'm talking about, which this clip of the Master Chief entering and exiting a vehicle.
-Pay attention to the UI elements such as the Shield bar at the top center, and the motion tracker at the bottom left.
+Pay attention to the UI elements, such as the Shield bar at the top center, and the motion tracker at the bottom left.

 ![Halo's HUD Effect](https://i.imgur.com/0prewAj.gif)